EGuthrieWasTaken/EzPyZ/README.rst

     df = ez.DataFrame(data=read_file("bmi_data.csv")) # A bmi_data.xlsx would also work here.

 That should be enough to get you off the ground!
-To learn more, check out the `documentation <https://ezpyz.readthedocs.io/en/stable>`_.
+To learn more, check out the documentation.

 -------------
 Documentation